 I also want to publish shorter texts with more popular outlets (and write fewer emails and blog posts).

-decolonialtheory and higher education, as well as monographs by researchers I know and aspire to write like (and do fewer lists of books and articles I should read).
+I also hope to read more, especially classic texts like Nkrumah and Mamdani but also new ones, especially on decolonial theory and higher education, as well as monographs by researchers I know and aspire to write like (and do fewer lists of books and articles I should read).

 I want to do two-three sets of interviews to deepen projects already started (and not only rely on previous data I have collected)

 I want to apply for research funding (and not think too much about what I am teaching next).